biosimulations/biosimulations/docs/concepts/conventions/simulation-run-logs.md

   ]
 }
 ```

-Below is an example of a SED document-level log of the final state of the failed execution of the same COMBINE/OMEX archive.
+Below is an example of a SED-ML document-level log of the final state of the failed execution of the same COMBINE/OMEX archive.

 ```json